HMA No. 1: Aftermath

-Captain Sueter proposed that No. 1 be repaired and used for mooring experiments.
+Captain Murray Sueter proposed that No. 1 be repaired and used for mooring experiments.
 He also proposed the building of two more airships to keep intact the design and manufacturing capability.

-Reginald Bacon had left the Navy in 1909 and "Jackie" Fisher, who was an advocate of airship development was no longer First Sea Lord.
+Captain Reginald Bacon had left the Navy in 1909 and "Jackie" Fisher, who was an advocate of airship development was no longer First Sea Lord following his retirement.
 Winston Churchill, who became the First Lord of the Admiralty on 24 October 1911 was generally dismissive of airships, favouring the development of heavier-than-air aircraft.
 As a result, no attempt was made to repair the Mayfly and it was left to rot in its shed.

 Churchill later made the following statement in House of Commons on 26 March 1913: "Altogether, compared with other navies, the British aeroplane service has started very well...
 I have a less satisfactory account to give of airships.
 Naval airship developments were retarded by various causes.
 The mishap which destroyed the May-fly, or the Won't Fly, as it would be more accurate to call it, at Barrow, was a very serious set-back to the development of Admiralty policy in airships."
-And on 31 March 1913 Sir Bolton Eyres-Monsell - who would himself later become First Lord of the Admiralty, made the following comment regarding the fate of Mayfly and the lack of British airships: "The 'May-fly' broke three years ago, and nothing further has been done.
+And on 31 March 1913 Sir Bolton Eyres-Monsell—who would himself later become First Lord of the Admiralty—made the following comment regarding the fate of Mayfly and the lack of British airships: "The 'May-fly' broke three years ago, and nothing further has been done.
 In non-rigid airships, Germany has seventeen, and against that we have two very inferior ones and two on order, but we are not doing anything in this respect."

 Despite never having flown, the brief career of Mayfly provided valuable technical experience for British airship designers.